 *=only necessary if creating mounting plate

-Steps on How To Vent a Range Hood on an Interior Wall
+Steps on How To Vent a Range Hood Through a Wall

 First things first.
-Turn off the electricity that powers the kitchen for safety.
+Before you can get to work installing a range hood, you need to turn off the electricity that powers the kitchen for safety.
 Make sure your work area is clear of any clutter or debris.